 The Nissan Navara goes by many names around the world.
 You may refer to it as the NP300 or the Frontier in other, well, frontiers.
 One of the truck’s biggest selling points is the rear multi-link suspension that makes its ride comparable to modern crossovers with unibody chassis.
-It is still a ladder-on-frame chassis, however, and it’s so good that other brands have even adopted the chassis for use in their own models.
+It is still a ladder-on-frame chassis, but it’s so good that other brands have even adopted the chassis for use in their own models.

+Notably, the midsize pickup had its refresh last March 22, 2021, with the midsize pickup having more standard features than before along with the addition of a new range-topping variant in the form of the PRO-4X trim.
 The Navara has to be doing something right.
 With a legion of fans and many admirers, this pickup serves as a great all-rounder, but there is more to be said about this vehicle apart from its spec sheet.
 Here are some interesting facts about the midsize Nissan pickup truck.

 Origin

 While its lineage can be traced back all the way to the 1930s, the first modern rendition of this model was in the form of the Datsun 120 in 1955.
-Moving forward, we saw the D22 carrying the “Frontier” nameplate for the first time.
+Moving forward, we saw the D22 carrying the 'Frontier' nameplate for the first time.
 Replacing the D21 line of trucks in 1997, this model was classified as a compact pickup truck.
-In the Philippine market, the word “navara” is Spanish for a defender.
+In the Philippine market, the word 'Navara' is Spanish for a defender.

 It is important to note that all of the prior models were not equipped with the rear multi-link suspension that owners have lauded and have come to love in their modern pickups.